sdisaacson/boxento/README.md

    ```

 4. **Create a Widget**:
-   - Navigate to `/src/components/widgets/`
-   - Copy an existing widget (e.g., `CalendarWidget.jsx`) and rename it (e.g., `MyWidget.jsx`)
-   - Modify it to include:
-     - A React component that renders the UI, built with Vite and React
-     - A config object with name, description, defaultSize (e.g., `{ w: 2, h: 2 }`), and settings (if needed)
-     - Resizable logic (accept width and height props to adjust content dynamically)
+   - Follow the template and guidelines in the [Widget Development Guide](docs/WIDGET_DEVELOPMENT.md)
+   - Remember that all widgets must have a minimum size of 2x2 and maximum size of 6x6
-     - Support for both light and dark modes, toggled via the sun icon (use Tailwind's dark: classes)
+   - Ensure your widget supports both light and dark themes
-     - Use shadcn/ui components for UI elements like buttons, inputs, and dialogs
-     - Style with Tailwind CSS, ensuring compatibility with Vite's build process

 5. **Test Locally**:
-   - Run `bun run dev` (which uses Vite), add your widget via the picker, and test drag, drop, resize, and both light and dark modes.
+   - Run `bun run dev` and test your widget thoroughly

 6. **Submit a Pull Request (PR)**:
-   - Commit: `git add src/components/widgets/MyWidget.jsx` and `git commit -m "Add MyWidget: Shows [Description]"`
-   - Push: `git push origin main`
-   - Create a PR on GitHub against `sushaantu/boxento:main`, including a description, testing steps, and screenshots if possible.
+   - Create a PR on GitHub against `sushaantu/boxento:main`, including a description, testing steps, and screenshots if possible

-See [Contributing](#contributing) and [Design Guidelines](#design-guidelines) for details.
+See [Contributing](#contributing) and [Design Guidelines](#design-guidelines) for additional details.

 ### Resizable Widgets
 All widgets are resizable with react-grid-layout:

-- Default size: 2x2 grid units
+- **Size Constraints**: All widgets have a minimum size of 2x2 grid units and a maximum size of 6x6 grid units
-- Resize from 2x2 to 6x6 (or more, if needed)—smaller sizes show minimal info, larger sizes show details
+- **Responsive Content**: Widgets adapt their content based on size—smaller sizes show essential information, larger sizes show more details
-- Store sizes in localStorage for persistence
+- **Size Persistence**: Widget sizes are stored in localStorage for persistence
+- **Size Enforcement**: The application enforces the minimum 2x2 size constraint for all widgets

+For detailed information about widget sizing and development, see the [Widget Development Guide](docs/WIDGET_DEVELOPMENT.md).

 ## Hosting Boxento